 The capacity of RAM varies, typically ranging from a few gigabytes in basic systems to several terabytes in high-performance computers.
 The amount of RAM in a system affects its ability to run multiple applications simultaneously.

-types of RAM:
+The types of RAM are as follows:

-Dynamic RAM (DRAM):

-Dynamic Random Access Memory (DRAM) is a widely used type of RAM in personal computers and other electronic devices.
+Dynamic RAM (DRAM): DRAM is a widely used type of RAM in personal computers and other electronic devices.
 It stores each bit of data in a separate capacitor, which holds an electrical charge representing the binary state of the data (0 or 1).
 However, due to the inherent leakage of charge in capacitors, the stored information must be refreshed periodically to maintain its integrity; otherwise, the data will be lost.
 This refreshing process involves reading the data and rewriting it, which adds a slight delay compared to other memory types.
 Despite this need for refreshing, DRAM remains popular due to its high density and cost- effectiveness, allowing for larger memory capacities at relatively low prices, making it ideal for applications requiring substantial amounts of temporary storage.

-Static RAM (SRAM):

-Static Random Access Memory (SRAM) is a type of RAM that offers faster access speeds and greater stability than Dynamic Random Access Memory (DRAM).
+Static RAM (SRAM): SRAM is a type of RAM that offers faster access speeds and greater stability than DRAM.
 Unlike DRAM, which stores each bit of data in a capacitor and requires periodic refreshing to maintain the information, SRAM uses bistable latching circuitry (flip-flops) to store data.
 This design allows SRAM to retain data as long as power is supplied without the need for constant refreshing, resulting in quicker access times and improved performance.
-Due to its speed and reliability, SRAM is commonly used for cache memory in Central Processing Units (CPUs).
+Due to its speed and reliability, SRAM is commonly used for cache memory in CPUs.
 Cache memory serves as a high-speed storage area that provides the CPU with rapid access to frequently used data and instructions, significantly reducing the time it takes to retrieve information compared to accessing data from the main memory (DRAM).
 Although SRAM is more expensive to produce and has lower density than DRAM, its speed advantages make it an essential component in enhancing the overall efficiency of computing systems, particularly in applications that demand high performance, such as gaming, scientific computing, and real- time data processing.

-Read-Only Memory (ROM)
+Read-Only Memory

-Read-Only Memory (ROM) is a type of non-volatile memory essential for a computer's operation.
+ROM is a type of non-volatile memory essential for a computer's operation.
 Unlike volatile memory like RAM, ROM retains its contents even when the computer is powered off, making it a reliable storage solution for critical data.
 It primarily holds the firmware, which includes the basic boot-up instructions that the computer needs to initialize hardware components and load the operating system when the device is powered on.
 This permanent storage ensures that essential system instructions are always available, allowing the computer to start up correctly and function reliably.
 In addition to boot instructions, ROM may also store other permanent data, such as system firmware updates, diagnostic programs, and hardware configurations.
-The data in ROM is typically written during manufacturing and is not meant to be modified frequently, although certain types of ROM, such as EEPROM (Electrically Erasable Programmable ROM), can be reprogrammed under specific conditions.
+The data in ROM is typically written during manufacturing and is not meant to be modified frequently, although certain types of ROM, such as Electrically Erasable Programmable ROM (EEPROM), can be reprogrammed under specific conditions.
 The stability and permanence of ROM make it a critical component in embedded systems, consumer electronics, and computing devices, ensuring that essential software and instructions are preserved and accessible when needed.

-characteristics:
+The characteristics are as follows:

 Unlike RAM, ROM retains its data even when the computer is turned off.
 This characteristic makes it suitable for storing essential system instructions.